benmthomas/benmthomas.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Why you should be interested in me
 ---

 My name is Ben M Thomas (BMT).
 I have the following qualities: